Suites Testing API

 .mock().final()

-Set the final behavior of the mock.
-The mock cannot be retrieved from the unit reference.
-This is useful when you want to define the final behavior of a mock without the need to retrieve it for further stubbing or assertions.
+, the mock cannot be retrieved from the unit reference.
+This is useful when you want to define the responses once and ensure they aren't modified later.

 beforeAll(async () => {